Frequently Asked Questions

 Humanities and science are taught in cross-aged classes of 6th, 7th, and 8th graders.
 The expectation for student work and grading in these classes are different according to grade level and ability.
 The curriculum is based on a three-year rotation.

 |Early Modern World History||Physical Science|

 Assessments are authentic, varied, and comprehensive to reflect each child’s learning experiences, including their social and emotional growth.
 These assessments include teacher observations and notes, discussions, portfolios, teacher-developed tests, and student self-reflections.

-K-5 students receive a skills checklist that is shared with parents during parent-teacher conferences twice a year.
-Middle school students receive both grades and a written evaluation each quarter.
+TK-5 students receive a skills checklist that is shared with parents during parent-teacher conferences twice a year.
+Middle school students receive both grades and a written evaluation each trimester.